Remember Brandless, the Amazon alternative that crashed and burned? It’s back!

 The tech darling launched in 2017 with the goal of creating an alternative to brand-name household products; it raised nearly $300 million and became beloved for its sleek branding and streamlined pricing.
 Then, in February of this year, it abruptly shut down, assumed to be a casualty of the high-growth DTC model.
 Now, Brandless is back, after being acquired by two Utah-based companies: SEO marketing firm Ikonifi and VC firm Clarke Capital Partners.

-The new owners have little experience direct-to-consumer startups, and while they want the company to look the same to customers and offer the same products at the same low price point, behind the scenes they plan to operate it much differently.
-Ryan Treft, Ikonifi’s founder and the new CEO of Brandless, hopes to run a leaner, more efficient operation, that grows at a more sustainable pace.
+The new owners have little experience with direct-to-consumer startups, and while they want the company to look the same to customers and offer the same products at the same low price point, behind the scenes, they plan to operate it much differently.
+Ryan Treft, Ikonifi’s founder and the new CEO of Brandless, hopes to run a leaner, more efficient operation that grows at a more sustainable pace.
 He will focus on profitability, rather than growth at all cost.
 The company’s headquarters have been moved from San Francisco to Salt Lake City.

 Treft says the acquisition came about by serendipity.
 He tells Fast Company that he was scanning LinkedIn when he encountered a former Brandless employee who had written a eulogy to the brand.
 “I thought it was a cool brand, but I didn’t understand how they could make the economics of $3 an item work,” Treft says, adding that he reached out to the employee, who connected him to a Brandless trustee.